Instructional Design

 • The most distinctive skill is translation: turning what experts know into experiences that learners can actually use.
 A good instructional designer is part journalist, part learning architect.

-• Instructional designers, content writers, course authors, and eLearning developers are different roles.
-The titles get conflated, but the work and the hiring profile are different.
+• Instructional designers, content writers, course authors, and eLearning developers do different work.
+The titles get conflated in postings, but the skills and hiring profiles aren’t interchangeable.

 • Hiring decisions hinge on volume, predictability, and breadth.
 Steady standalone work fits an in-house role; surge or project-based work fits a contractor; multi-disciplinary work fits an agency.